Skip to content

 Next step for New Jersey patients

-Request a large-prostate BPH consultation if you have been told your prostate is very large, you are comparing UroLift, Rezum, TURP, HoLEP, and robotic simple prostatectomy, or you have retention, stones, bleeding, or persistent symptoms despite medication.
+Request a large-prostate BPH consultation if you have been told your prostate is very large, you are comparing UroLift, Rezum, TURP, HoLEP, and robotic surgery, or you have retention, stones, bleeding, or persistent symptoms despite medication.
 Innovative Urology serves patients from Westfield, Summit, Short Hills, Millburn, Livingston, Edison, Woodbridge, Morristown, and nearby New Jersey communities.

 Continue your decision path